ry/tinyclouds/posts/my_dream_stack.md

 Web Frameworks Are Constantly Improving.
 React components, path based routing, layout routes: these are all massively important innovations.
 Remix is a perfect example of the breakneck speed of innovation.
 Yet relatively little over the past decade has changed in the JavaScript runtime space.
-It's all still my software - it's all still Node.js.
+It's all still Node.js.
 This will change over the next couple years.

 Changes in the runtime space let us address fundemental problems in the JavaScript ecosystem.
 In this post I want to describe in the abstract what I